 Limited offer.
 2 months for 1€ without commitment

-In Slovakia, a neighboring country to Ukraine, misinformation about the situation is widely disseminated, even by members of parliament.
+In Slovakia, a neighboring country to Ukraine, misinformation regarding the situation is widely disseminated, even by members of parliament.
 After Russian President Vladimir Putin’s speech questioning the very existence of Ukraine, Lubos Blaha, a member of the left-wing opposition party Smer and followed by 170,000 people on Facebook, said he was “convinced that [Poutine] wants peace”.
 He also claims on his website that Ukraine “provoked and threatened Russia” while “the West harassed it”.
 According to him, Ukraine is “controlled by oligarchic clans, neo-Nazism and Russophobia are growing there and corruption is in full swing”.

 The country of 5.5 million people, which shares a 97 kilometer border with Ukraine, this month signed a defense agreement with the United States, allowing American troops to operate on its soil.
 This treaty aroused strong opposition from the opposition and a significant part of the population, becoming a privileged target of disinformation and propaganda.
 As a result, anti-American, anti-Nato and even anti-European Union sentiments are on the rise in Slovakia.